 Lagarde Winery is a must see historical winery in Mendoza that you shouldn’t miss out on.
 It will open your eyes to over 100 years of history in the wine making industry.

 Mendoza offers some amazing and cultural sightseeing opportunities.
-However, if you truly want to experience some fine history, don’t forget to visit these great wineries that are still in operation today from a time gone by.
+However, if you truly want to experience some fine history, vineyard and wine tours in Mendoza, don’t forget to visit these great wineries that are still in operation today from a time gone by.
 So, which one are you going to visit first on your holiday?